monyarm/NovelVM/doc/docportal/other_platforms/android.rst

 Immersive Sticky fullscreen mode
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-ScummVM for Android uses the Immersive Sticky fullscreen mode, which means that the Android system bar is hidden until the user swipes from an edge with a system bar.
+NovelVM for Android uses the Immersive Sticky fullscreen mode, which means that the Android system bar is hidden until the user swipes from an edge with a system bar.
 Swipe from the edge to reveal the system bars.
 They remain semi-transparent and disappear after a few seconds unless you interact with them.
 Your swipe also registers in the game, so if you need to swipe from an edge with system bars, your game play is not interrupted.

 Virtual keyboard
 ^^^^^^^^^^^^^^^^^^^^^